 You can win this 5K in Pensacola, Florida, without even crossing the finish line first!
 The McGuire’s St. Patrick’s Day Prediction 5K has been going on for more than 40 years, and during registration, runners predict how long they will take to finish the race.
 The runners who come closest to predicting their actual time on race day win!

 The catch?
 You can’t use a watch or other timing device on race day.
 This is a great way for runners to practice learning how to run by feel (and a great way to get in some exercise before indulging in St. Patrick’s Day festivities).

 Every day soldiers across the world risk their lives to protect their country and its freedoms.
 Many of them end their service with wounds — both physical and mental — and need support.
 Thanks to the Wounded Warrior Project, runners have a unique way to honor veterans: the Carry Forward 5K fitness challenge.

 Participants can either choose to run carrying a flag, holding weights of one to 100 pounds or, as a squad, trade off carrying a team member.
 This event — with races in San Diego and Nashville and Jacksonville, Tennessee (along with a virtual option) — raises funds for the Wounded Warrior Project and gives you the chance to help impact the lives of veterans and their families across the country.

 5. Craft Brew Races (Varies)

 Craft beer has become so popular with runners that there are even some brewed specifically with runners in mind.
-The Craft Brew Races were created to celebrate the local craft brew scene in various cities — currently Portland, Maine; Savannah, Georgia; Worcester, Massachusetts; Stowe, Vermont and Newport, Virginia, all have events — with a three-hour post-race party.
+The Craft Brew Races were created to celebrate the local craft brew scene in various cities — currently Portland, Maine; Worcester, Massachusetts; Stowe, Vermont and Newport, RI, all have events — with a three-hour post-race party.

 Runners of all experience levels can tackle a 5K and then recover with a beer (or two) while connecting with the brewing community and supporting local businesses.